About Windows 7 System Image Backup and Restore

 3. Choose additional restore options and click Next.

 4. Confirm the information.
 Click Finish and then Yes if there’s no problem.
 It may take hours to restore the system image, please wait patiently.

-Free and Easy Alternative to Windows System Image Backup and Restore
+Free Alternative to Windows System Image Backup and Restore

 Even if it works, the backup and restore speed is relatively slow, and the backed up system image could take up a huge space (over 100 GB in severe cases).